carolinepacheco/lbp-library/README.md

 # LBP Library

-Last Page Update: **21/07/2016**
+Last Page Update: **26/09/2018**

-Latest Library Version: **1.0.0** (see Release Notes for more info).
+Latest Library Version: **1.0.1** (see Release Notes for more info).

 The LBP Library is a collection of **eleven** Local Binary Patterns (LBP) algorithms developed for **background subtraction** problem.
 The algorithms were implemented in C++ based on [OpenCV](http://www.opencv.org/).
-A CMake file is provided and the library is complatible with Windows, Linux and Mac OS X. The library was tested successfully with OpenCV 2.4.10.
+A CMake file is provided and the library is complatible with Windows, Linux and Mac OS X. The library was tested successfully with OpenCV 2.4.x and OpenCV 3.4.x.

-*Tests with OpenCV 3 are being conducted, and new changes can be made soon.*

 <p align="center"><img src="https://raw.githubusercontent.com/carolinepacheco/lbplibrary/master/docs/screen0.png" border="0" height="200"/></p>